ben's notes

 Index #

-Here are the courses that I currently have notes available for, and their statuses:
+Here are the courses that I currently offer notes for, and their statuses.

 Basic Principles #